eiie/.dotfiles/README.md

 ## Installation ##

-Clone the repository wih submodules then launch the installation script.
+Clone the repository wih submodules in your home directory then launch the installation script.

 ```
 git clone --recurse-submodules https://github.com/eiie/.dotfiles.git